-1 Effect of environmental conditions on survival and growth of microorganisms and adaptations.

-Temperature, oxygen, desiccation, extreme cold, ionic effect, osmotic pressures, radiant energy, hydrostatic pressures and surface forces.

-2 Control of microorganisms: inhibition of growth and killing, sterilization and disinfection, physical (moist and dry heat, radiation and filtration), chemical agents (disinfectants, antiseptics, antibiotics and other chemotherapy agents).
+- 1 Effect of environmental conditions on survival and growth of microorganisms factors that influence the growth and adaptations. - Temperature, oxygen, desiccation, extreme cold, ionic effect, osmotic pressures, radiant energy, hydrostatic pressures and surface forces. - 2 Control of microorganisms: sterilization and disinfection, physical (moist and dry heat, radiation and filtration), chemical agents (disinfectants, antiseptics, antibiotics and other chemotherapy agents).
 Characteristics of an antimicrobial agent; mode of action of antimicrobial agent.

-Unit IV

-Current Environmental Issues
+Unit IV - Current Environmental Issues